The Ultimate Guide to Using Sensory Bottles to Reduce Meltdowns in the Classroom

 How to introduce and teach students how to use calm down bottles

-Most students will not intrinsically know how best to use sensory bottles to help them calm down or appropriate gain the sensory input they need.
+Most students will not intrinsically know how best to use sensory bottles to help them calm down or appropriately gain the sensory input they need.
 This is why it is important to teach students how to use this tool, model its use, and offer guidance as a student begins to implement the strategies you’ve shared.

 Step 1: Introduce the sensory bottle before issues arise.

 To do this, you will want to introduce the bottle when the child is calm.
-If you’re using this as a part of a cool down spot in your classroom, you can do a whole group lesson on the bottle and how to use it.
+If you’re using this as a part of a cool-down spot in your classroom, you can do a whole-group lesson on the bottle and how to use it.
 Model how to use the bottle – showing students how you use it to regulate your breathing and body.

 Step 2: Use guided practice as the student begins to escalate.

 From here, you can offer the bottle when you notice a student is beginning to escalate.
-You won’t want to wait until you’ve reached meltdown stage.
+You won’t want to wait until you’ve reached the meltdown stage.
 Instead, catch the signs of escalation early so the child can use the strategy more effectively.

 For example, you might say, “I see that you’re frustrated about that math problem.
 Let’s take a break and shake up this calming bottle.
 Just take some time to breathe while you watch the glitter fall, and when you’re ready, I can help you look at that problem again.”